coforma/github-contribution-stats/README.md

 - **Single Repository**: Get stats for one repository
 - **Bulk Analysis**: Analyze multiple repositories and get combined totals
+- **Organization-Wide**: Automatically analyze all repos in a GitHub organization
 - **User Filtering**: Filter contributions by specific GitHub usernames
 - **Custom Date Ranges**: Specify a start date or default to January 1st of current year
 - Counts commits (all branches) and pull requests